mannanshihab/tntSearchAithScout/README.md

     /storage/*.index

-add the Searchable trait to your models that you want to make searchable.
-Additionaly, define the fields you want to make searchable by defining the

 The asYouType option can be set per model basis, see the example below.

+## Usage

+After you have installed scout and the TNTSearch driver, you need to add the Searchable trait to your models that you want to make searchable.
+Additionaly, define the fields you want to make searchable by defining the toSearchableArray method on the model:

     public $asYouType = true;